Leveraged buyout of Electronic Arts: Prelude and negotiations

 The businessman Jared Kushner began pursuing an acquisition of Electronic Arts in 2025.

-In 2011, Silver Lake executive Egon Durban began examining a potential acquisition of Electronic Arts.
-By August 2025, Jared Kushner had approached Durban regarding a deal.
-That month, they had reached a firm deal and approached Electronic Arts with their offer.
-According to the Financial Times, Kushner leveraged his relationship with Saudi Arabia to secure crown prince Mohammed bin Salman's support, later winning JPMorgan Chase chief executive Jamie Dimon's support.
-According to the Journal, the leveraged buyout had been in discussion for several months, but talks accelerated in September.
-On September 17, JPMorgan Chase agreed to a debt financing package.
+Silver Lake executive Egon Durban began exploring a possible acquisition of Electronic Arts in 2011.
+In August 2025, Jared Kushner approached Durban about a deal.
+That month, they finalized an offer and presented it to Electronic Arts.
+According to the Financial Times, Kushner used his ties to Saudi Arabia to gain the backing of Crown Prince Mohammed bin Salman and later secured support from JPMorgan Chase CEO Jamie Dimon.
+The Wall Street Journal reported that discussions about a leveraged buyout had been ongoing for several months, but intensified in September.
+On September 17, JPMorgan Chase agreed to provide debt financing for the deal.